 Fewer distractions = more focus and productivity:

 There is much research on this, Harvard Business Review even reported an increase of 13.5% in productivity when employees worked remotely.
 Working remotely means no commute time and increases the amount of time people have in their day, as well as giving employees more freedom.
 Some people are more creative at night, and if deadlines are always met, does it really matter when the work is done?
 Working remotely also allows people to focus on their tasks and not get distracted by things in the office, like getting sucked into too many unproductive conversations.

 Increased team agility:

 Another benefit to running as a distributed company is speed.
 Naturally, a distributed team model aligns with the ‘follow the sun’ methodology.
-This means that fully distributed teams, with team members dotted around the world, have people ‘on the clock’ for more of each 24-hour period.
+This means that a remote team that is fully distributed, with remote workers dotted around the world, have people ‘on the clock’ for more of each 24-hour period.
 This enables businesses to respond to opportunities more quickly, as well as client queries, providing a better service which can potentially give them a competitive advantage.